PCSwingle/Axon/docs/structure.md

 #### Importing

-To export a function or struct from a file, simply make it `public`.
+To export a function or struct from a file, simply add `export`.
 Exported objects will be under the namespace `module.dir.file.object` starting from the dir of `axon.toml`.
 This can be imported with the following statement:
 `from module.dir.file import object, object2 as obj2`.
 For example, in a project with the following structure: